linode/manager/docs/development-guide/03-component-state.md

 ## Global State

-Two options are currently in use for managing state that a lot of components need to care about: Redux and Context.
+Two options are currently in use for managing state that many different components care about: Redux and Context.

 ### Redux